pegulabs/terms/alumnifire_privacy.md

 ##### 3.7 Requests

-You may send us requests from time to time, like a request for a demonstration of the Service, for a request for help navigating the site or to report a bug, or a request for us to create an Alumnifire site for your organization.
+You may send us requests from time to time, like a request for a demonstration of the Service, or a request for help navigating the site or to report a bug, or a request for us to create an Alumnifire site for your organization.
 When you do, you'll need to enter certain details and contact information, which we will use to contact you.
 In most cases, such information will be sent to the Alumnifire team,